 Frequently asked questions

 I recommend cheese with deeper flavor such as sharp and mild cheddar.
 In terms of ease of use and convenience, I find that cheese slices are the best!
-They easily melt and doesn't harden when the bread cools down.
+They easily melt and don't harden when the bread cools down.

 Fresh ube has a very mild, earthy, and nutty flavor.
 It's in fact not sweet.
-The sweet "ube" flavor and smell we've all grown to love is actually a product of a combination of ingredients–condensed milk/ sugar for sweetness, evaporated milk/ coconut milk for the added richness, and butter which elevate the starchy texture.
+The sweet "ube" flavor and smell we've all grown to love is actually a product of a combination of ingredients–condensed milk/ sugar for sweetness, evaporated milk/ coconut milk for the added richness, and butter which elevates the starchy texture.
 What I'm basically describing here is ube jam (ube halaya), the foundation of almost all ube recipes.